Mwalim

-Mwalim (Morgan James Peters I, born June 6, 1968), also known as "Mwalim *7" and "Mwalim DaPhunkee Professor", is an American performing artist, writer, and educator.
+Mwalim (Morgan James Peters, born June 6, 1968), also known as Mwalim *7 and Mwalim DaPhunkee Professor, is a Native American performing artist, writer, and educator.
 He is a tenured associate professor of English and former director of Black Studies at the University of Massachusetts Dartmouth.
 He is also a founding member of The GroovaLottos, a multiple Grammy Award-nominated soul-funk-blues band, for which he is the keyboard player, a vocalist, and the resident songwriter.

-Early life
+Early life and education

-Born to a West Indian American (Barbados) mother and Mashpee Wampanoag father, Mwalim grew up in both the Northeast Bronx and Mashpee, Massachusetts.
+Born Morgan James Peters to a West Indian American (Barbados) mother and Mashpee Wampanoag Tribe father, Mwalim grew up in both the Northeast Bronx and Mashpee, Massachusetts.
 Mwalim's first instrument was the viola which he began studying at the age of ten, playing in his school orchestra, the Bronx Borough-wide Orchestra, and studied privately at Bronx House music school.
 He auditioned for and attended Music & Art High School (Now LaGuardia School for the Arts), and was interested in music and short-story writing from an early age.
 As a student at Music & Art he studied viola privately at the 3rd Street Music School and also began studying piano and composition with his grandfather, noted band leader, arranger, and record producer for Decca and Southern Records in the 1920s, '30s and '40s, Allan H. Nurse.
 Mwalim also began his career as a studio session player at age 16, adding string parts to various recordings and becoming one of the youngest session players in EMI Records history.

-He went on to major in music composition and history at Boston University.
+Mwalim went on to major in music composition and history at Boston University, earning a BA degree there in 1991 and an MS degree in 1993.

 During this time, he also worked as an intern and session musician at various recording studios around the Boston and New York City, most notably, Jazzy J Recording Studio in the Bronx.
 He also became a part of the college's Black Drama Collective as a stage band musician and sketch writer.
 Mwalim joined New African Company in 1991, where he received his formal training in theater arts and education.

+Mwalim earned his MFA in creative writing from Goddard College in July 2006.
+His focus was playwriting.